 The chemical inertness of tantalum allows its use to medical and dental applications since the metal does not interact with body tissues.
 The industry uses this metal in:

 Our customers use Tantalum also to produce superalloys that have:

 - high melting points,

 - tools that operate at high speeds and temperatures.

 LKAB Minerals’ Tantalum originates from reliable sources in the U.S. and China.

 The product is harmless to the environment, non-toxic in all its forms and a sustainable materials.
-You can download the Safety Data Sheet in the section on the right hand side for further information.
+You can ask for the Safety Data Sheet with our Sales Manager via the form at the bottom of this page.